DBA-Andy/kubernetes-examples/Part-1.md

 In this task we will add some labels to our manifest from Task 2, so copy the `pod_2.yml` as `labels_1.yml`

-then,  add the text 'Task 3 Start' on a new line at the end of the `pod_task.txt` file from earlier.

 1. In the `labels_1.yml` change the name of the pod to `labeled-pod` and `create` or `apply` the resource.